-Your first year will place emphasis on developing the core skills and understanding of Fashion Design.
-The units will introduce you to all the basic techniques to help you develop and communicate your design ideas and then translate these through to product outcomes.
+In Year 1, you'll place emphasis on developing the core skills and understanding of Fashion Design, introducing you to the basic techniques to help you develop and communicate your design ideas and then translate these through to product outcomes.

 A Cut Above